-Cassidy et al. performed several months of an intensive training intervention based on RFT on fifteen children aged 11 to 12 in order to improve their understanding of the relations Same, Opposite and More and Less.
+Cassidy et al. performed several months of an intensive training intervention based on RFT on fifteen children aged 11 to 12 in order to improve their understanding of the relations between Same, Opposite, More and Less.
 The results were impressive (23 IQ points rise on average), to say the least, as summarized by the graphic below.

 Before and after their training, the participants completed various IQ tests (WASI, WIAT-II, and WISC-IV) and a standardized scholastic aptitude test (SAT).
 The relational skills training group improved their scores on all but one of the tests.
 Meanwhile, the Scratch group did not experience any significant increase in their test scores, IQ or otherwise.